BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/basic_linux_commands.md

 #### <a name="alias"></a> alias

-The alias command created a temporary/easier/shorter name for a command or seires of commands.
+The alias command created a temporary/easier/shorter name for a command or series of commands.

 ```bash
 alias name="command"
 ```
+These only last as long as the session is open, but permanent aliases can be added in your home directory's [.bashrc file](bashrc.md)

 ***